Grounding of MV Francoise Gilot

 4 | Safety margin gained

-• Detection speed: Wrong-direction helm flagged in seconds while ship still > 0.2 NM from the shoal edge.
+• Detection speed: Wrong‑direction helm flagged in seconds while ship still >0.2 NM from the shoal.

-• Track margin: Correcting to port 20 ° at that point keeps the vessel inside the dredged channel.
+• Track margin: Correcting to port 20° at that moment keeps the vessel inside the marked channel.

 5 | Why the single cue is effective

-• Stays visible as long as the rudder deflection is wrong, providing a continuous prompt without alarm overload.
+• Stays visible as long as the rudder direction is wrong, providing a continuous prompt without nuisance.

-• Leaves the conning officer fully in command; HOM simply surfaces the error.
+• Works regardless of autopilot/manual steering; HOM simply surfaces the error.

 Take-home message

-Francoise Gilot grounded because a simple wheel-direction mistake went unnoticed until it was too late.
-Helm Order Monitor’s WRONG HELM banner and short sound signal would have highlighted that mismatch almost instantly, giving the bridge team the clear prompt needed to correct the helm and complete the turn safely.
+The grounding resulted from a simple wheel‑direction mistake that went unnoticed until it was too late.
+HOM’s WRONG HELM banner—plus short sound—would have highlighted the mismatch as it began, giving the bridge team time to correct the helm and remain safely in the channel.

 Wrong helm